Goodlettsville in Sumner County, Tennessee — The American South (East South Central)

 First Long Hunters

 Henry Skaggs, his brothers, Charles and Richard, and Joseph Drake and a group of other long hunters were the first Anglo-Saxons to explore this area.
 They made their campsite at Mansker's Lick, opening the doorway for the future settlement of Goodlettsville and Middle Tennessee.

 Erected by Tennessee Historical Commission.
 (Marker Number 3A 140.)

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on November 4, 2007, by R. E. Smith of Nashville, Tennessee.
-This page has been viewed 1,979 times since then and 57 times this year.
-Photos: 1, 2. submitted on November 4, 2007, by R. E. Smith of Nashville, Tennessee. • Kevin W. was the editor who published this page.
+This page was last revised on May 14, 2020.
+It was originally submitted on November 4, 2007, by R. E. Smith of Nashville, Tennessee.
+This page has been viewed 2,098 times since then and 9 times this year.
+Photos: 1, 2. submitted on November 4, 2007, by R. E. Smith of Nashville, Tennessee.
+3. submitted on May 14, 2020, by Duane Marsteller of Murfreesboro, Tennessee. • Kevin W. was the editor who published this page.